 Social media is a fun and engaging way of connecting and building relationships with people, specifically your customers and clients.
 Do not miss the chance to utilize this free service because of fear of people; embrace the opportunity and start building relationships and growing your customer base.
 Vending needs people who can do social media well, and people like CNC Vending in Houston, Texas, are doing it right.
 Check them out if you get a chance.

 Do you have anything else to add to this list?
 How do you deal with customer complaints?
 How do your route drivers deal with them?
 Let us know in the comments below, and please share this blog with anyone you feel would benefit from this information.
-If you want to learn more about how social media can be used in your vending business, check out this blog or email me at email@example.com.
-I would be glad to help you out and start your social media journey.
+If you want to learn more about how social media can be used in your vending business, check out our vending resources or email us at firstname.lastname@example.org.
+We would be glad to help you out and start your social media journey.

 Good luck out there, and have fun!